 Mr. President (Have Pity on the Working Man) – Randy Newman

-Forrest eventually helps run a shrimp boat business with Lieutenant Dan in the hit ’90s film Forrest Gump.
+Forrest eventually helps run a shrimp boat business with Lieutenant Dan.
 As the two men look for shrimp without success, ‘Mr. President (Have Pity on the Working Man)’ plays.
-The tune was initially written about President Nixon, who makes a brief appearance in the movie.
+The tune was initially written about President Nixon, who briefly appeared in the movie.

 Sweet Home Alabama – Lynyrd Skynyrd